Azure/azure-docs-sdk-java/docs-ref-conceptual/index.md

 ## Management APIs

-Create and manage Azure resources from your Java applications using the [Azure management libraries for Java](java-sdk-azure-get-started.md).
-The fluent interface of the API makes it easy to define and create resources from your code.
+Create and manage Azure resources with an easy to use fluent API with the [Azure management libraries for Java](java-sdk-azure-get-started.md).

 ```java
 VirtualMachine linuxVM = azure.virtualMachines().define("myAzureVM")